Claude Opus 4.7: Vision, Verification, and a New Effort Tier

 Agentic Orchestration Kit for Claude Code.

 The model ships alongside a Cyber Verification Program for security professionals, higher-resolution image support across the API, and task budgets in public beta for managing token spend on long-running agentic sessions.
+It is Anthropic's most capable generally available model.
+The frontier-class tier above it, Claude Mythos Preview, is released only through Project Glasswing to 12 founding partners and a limited set of critical-infrastructure organizations.

 Key Specs